Secuoyas-Experience/covid-19-es/README.md

 ## Repository Structure

-The repo is structured by the format supporting the data.
+The repo is structured by the format of the files supporting the data.

 ```
 COVID-19-ES-DATA